supaplextor/rsyncplan.sh/README.md

 ## Other ways to take advantage of --link-dest=

-The client side logic would not be any wiser if you mix and match snapshots in the same /backups/<b>hostname</b>/rootfs path.
-E.g., you could somewhat cheat to squish some hardlinks of identical content between a workgroup of very similar clients.
+The client side logic would not be any wiser* if you mix and match snapshots in the same /backups/<b>hostname</b>/rootfs path.
+E.g., you could somewhat cheat to squish some hardlinks of identical content between a workgroup of very similar clients. (* yes, this needs testing proofs, real life suggests "don't get creative" )

-Consider the following on your rollback.cloud server.
-We'll have to try that... but here goes.

-<pre><code># cd /backups
-mkdir -p /backups/runner22.IEEE802.cloud/rootfs
-cd runner22.IEEE802.cloud/rootfs
-ln -s /backups/runners-snapshot.IEEE802.cloud 9999-99-99
-ls -l /backups/runner22.IEEE802.cloud/rootfs/
-total 0
-lrwxrwxrwx 1 root root 39 Oct 18 00:43 9999-99-99 -> /backups/runners-snapshot.IEEE802.cloud
-</code></pre>